hongquangminh/mhq-odoo-addons/web_fix_blank_page/README.rst

 Bug Tracker
 -----------

 If this module don't working.
-Please raise to me.
-Or you can fix it by two way.
+Please raise to me or you can fix it by two way.

 **Firt way**